75

 This exhibition presents completely new pieces conceived outside the ideas of thematic and monographic exhibitions.

-François Azambourg, Pierre Charpin, Hella Jongerius, Michael Young).
+The pieces are important and meaningful, consecrated in the line of work of each of the designers (François Azambourg, Pierre Charpin, Hella Jongerius, Michael Young).
 Each piece is never before seen, out of the ordinary and created from materials as diverse as leather, mosaic, wood, and acetate…‘Oll Korrect’.

 François Azambourg re-designs the idea of “nesting tables” with his trio of “goat tables”.
 The goat’s skin is stretched to its limit, enveloping the birch structure of the coffee table.
 This unveils the table’s “skeletal” interior and reveals its almost animal-like form.